 What makes an object a sculpture?
 What makes a thing recognizable as art?
 How does the public realm shape these questions differently than the white cube?

 September 29–LaTasha N. Nevada Diggs is a poet, sound artist, and author of TwERK (Belladonna, 2013).

 Join us at the Modern on Father’s Day and give dad the experience of trying his hand at something new – casting a fly rod!
-The team from Backwoods will be out on the reflecting pool from 11:30 am to 1 pm demonstrating the art of casting and giving patrons the opportunity to try it for themselves.
+The team from Backwoods will be out on the reflecting pool from 11 am to 1 pm demonstrating the art of casting, sharing advice, and giving patrons the opportunity to try it for themselves.

 Have you made reservations for Father's Day yet?
 Café Modern will feature a few Father's Day specials in addition to the regular menu.
 Please call 817.840.2157 for reservations.

 April 21—Laurie Simmons is a New York–based artist and filmmaker renowned since the mid-1970s for her psychologically and formally profound work.